 Catholic Heritage of Mexico with Guadalupe and more

-We will be joined by one of our favorite priests, Fr.
+We will be joined by Jesse and Anita Romero (Terry & Jesse Show on Immaculate Heart Radio and Relevant Radio).
+We will also still be joined by one of our favorite priests, Fr.
 James Conlon who has been a chaplain on many of our pilgrimages.

 One of the three great Marian apparitions, Guadalupe is OURS, centering on the Western hemisphere.
 We will spend a whole day in Guadalupe with a guided tour and Mass in the morning with the afternoon free to pray and explore.